scaleway/terraform-provider-scaleway/docs/resources/mnq_queue.md

 * `nats` - (Optional) The NATS attributes of the queue.
 Conflicts with `sqs`.
     - `endpoint` - (Optional) The endpoint of the NATS queue.
 Can contain a {region} placeholder.
 Defaults to `nats://nats.mnq.{region}.scw.cloud:4222`.
     - `credentials` - (Required) Line jump separated key and seed.
+    - `retention_policy` - (Optional) The retention policy of the queue.
+See https://docs.nats.io/nats-concepts/jetstream/streams#retentionpolicy for more information.
+Defaults to `workqueue`.

 ### Attribute Reference